cloudbees-days/cloudbees-field-workshops/docs/core/core-0.md

 6. Cross Team Collaboration
 7. Hibernating Masters

-**Please note, it is likely that we won't get through all the material.
+**Please note, it is unlikely that we will get through all the material.
 However, all of the lab material is freely available on GitHub and can be self-led.
 The Core lab environment will be available until next Monday if you would like to complete any labs we don't.**

 ---
 name: workshop-tools